Planning Your Trip

 Currency: U.S. dollar

 Getting Around: Although the easiest way to navigate Long Island is by car, if you’re headed to the East End, the intense amount of traffic there in summers can make driving undesirable.
-You can get between cities via the Long Island Railroad (LIRR), and within a city taxis, Uber and Lyft are available, and biking is also a good option within the Hamptons and North Fork.
+You can get between cities via the Long Island Railroad (LIRR), and within a city taxi, Uber or Lyft, and biking is also a good option within the Hamptons and North Fork.
 In Nassau County, the bus system is called NICE (Nassau Inter-County Express), and in Suffolk County, it’s called Suffolk Count Transit, or SCT.
 If you’re going to Shelter Island or Fire Island (which is car-free), you’ll need to take a short ferry ride.
 You can also use the Shelter Island Ferry to get between the North and South Forks.

 Travel Tip: Long Island is more than just the Hamptons.
 The North Fork and Western portion are both worthy of visits and often host smaller crowds, even in summer.
 Shelter Island is a hidden gem between the two forks that’s a more casual alternative to the Hamptons as well.
 And for history buffs, Long Island can’t be beat.